ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-05-brainfuck.md

 Brainfuck has one of the smallest compilers among all other software languages.
 That's why it's known as one of the smallest software languages in the world(for now :).

-- [ - ] is the smallest program which can be written in this language.
+- [ - ] is the smallest program written in this language.
 - ASCII Table is used for the character mapping.

 Basically it has 8 program instructions as the following: